Eye Safety

 If you get something in your eye, don’t rub it.
 You can scratch your cornea or drive the fragment in even deeper, resulting in a more serious injury.
 This increases the likelihood of infection.
 To remove a particle from your eye, flush the surface with clean water or a sterile saline solution and seek medical attention.

-To meet OSHA’s personal protective requirement, prescription eyewear must also meet the test requirements of ANSI Z87.1 (1926.102[b]).
+To meet OSHA’s personal protective requirement, prescription eye wear must also meet the test requirements of ANSI Z87.1 (1926.102[b]).
 The ANSI standard also requires prescription eyewear to have side shields built into the design or attachable side shields.
 Average prescription eyewear provides no impact protection against flying debris.
 An impact could shatter the lens, embedding it into the eye and creating a greater injury.

 Download a printable PDF and recording form here.

 When you take a chance by doing something you know isn’t safe, just to save a minute or two, you can end up with a time pressure injury.
+Being rushed or in a hurry can:

 • Distract your attention from hazards you would normally recognize.